krpn/prometheus-alert-webhooker/README.md

     # common_parameters: <parameters_set_1>

     # list of parameters for action
-    # (!) each action type cah have list of required parameters
+    # (!) each executor can have a list of required parameters
     # parameter values can contains placeholders fully in UPPER case:
     #   ${LABELS_<LABEL_N>} will be replaced by <label_value_n>
     #   ${ANNOTATIONS_<ANNOTATION_N>} will be replaced by <annotation_value_n>